First, You Need a Plan

-More and more museums have turned to Kickstarter to raise funds for projects.
+More and more often museums are turning to Kickstarter to raise funds for projects.
 Kickstarter was designed for funding creative projects.
-It allows backers (friends, fans & strangers) to support your project by pledging.
+It allows backers (friends, fans & strangers) to support your project by pledging contributions.
 You can set an amount goal and deadline while tracking the funding progress.
 Kickstarter now has a #Museums tag where you can view other museum funding projects.

 An alternative to Kickstarter is IndieGoGo.
 This brief article from Idealware compares Kickstarter and IndieGoGo and will help you consider which platform is the better option for your small museum fundraising project.